 - A holistic representation of memory covering cognitive, experiential, and biological components.
 This is the where and how of human memory.

 Well, this was a long & detailed post.
 If you are really interested in knowing a simpler point of view on human memory, hold on for a while.
 I’ll focus only on the categorization of memory and define each term with examples.
 This post has focused on the question- ‘how does human memory work?’
-There is a whole side of memory which is about biology and how cognitive-perceptual aspects alter neural connections (event-related potentials, synaptic strength, plasticity, the form of experience, etc.) That side of the story will be for another day, when the research grows.
+There is a whole side of memory which is about biology and how cognitive-perceptual aspects alter neural connections (event-related potentials, synaptic strength, plasticity, the form of experience, etc.) That side of the story will be for another day.

 P.S.
 If you have read till the end, know that I write for you:)

 P.P.S.
-You probably have realized how different human memory is from computer memory and yet there are some concepts common to both.
+You probably have realized how different human memory is from computer memory, and yet there are some concepts common to both.
+How we understand the world is a function of analogies and metaphors.